Uniform convergence to the Airy line ensemble: Kernel convergence for Bernoulli walks

 A calculation reveals that the double critical point for $\log F_n(\ga_n, m_n; w)$ happens exactly at the damping parameter $w = \de_n$ \eqref{E:delta_def}.
 The appropriate conjugation is therefore

 which is the same conjugation as in equation \eqref{E:de-n-H}.
 We can now precisely state the kernel convergence.

 \begin{prop} Let $\beta_n, m_n$ be two sequences of real numbers so that statement (ii) in Theorem \ref{T:main-walk} is satisfied.
-With the scaling $x_n, y_n, s_n, t_n$ above, define the conjugated and rescaled version of the random walk kernel $K_n$ by
+With the scaling $x_n, y_n, s_n, t_n$ as in \eqref{E:xnsn}, define the conjugated and rescaled version of the random walk kernel $K_n$ by

 Then as functions from $\R^4 \to \R$, we have that $\tilde{K}_{n} = K_\scrA + o_n,$ where the error term $o_n$ is small in the following sense: \begin{enumerate}[label=(\roman*)] \item For any $s, t \in \R$ and a compact set $D \sset \R^2$, we have that